 Subsidiary QNB Finans Finansal Kiralama A.Ş. applies cash flow hedge accounting through interest rate swaps to hedge its interest rate fluctuations on floating rate foreign currency denominated loans.
 The Company applies efficiency tests for hedge accounting at each balance sheet date and the effective portions are accounted for under the "Interest Protection Funds" account item under equity under the financial statements as defined in IAS 39 and the amount related to the ineffective portion is associated with the income statement.
-As of the balance sheet date, swaps amounting to TL 419,434 (December 31, 2018 - TL 442,239) are subject to risk protection accounting as a hedge of risk.
-As a result of the related hedge accounting, fair value loss of TL 1,628 (December 31, 2018 - 753 gain) before tax is recognized under equity in the current period.
-The income amounting to TL 427 for the ineffective portion is associated with the income statement (December 31, 2018- TL 7,293 gain).
+As of the balance sheet date, there is no any swap (December 31, 2019 - TL 419,434) subject to risk protection accounting as a hedge of risk.

-The measurements as of December 31, 2019, hedge of cash flow transactions stated above are determined as effective.
+The measurements as of December 31, 2020, hedge of cash flow transactions stated above are determined as effective.